Let us hear from you

 This immense resource of nutrients is now accessible with inexpensive pipes.
 No fuel is required to lift the nutrient rich water, because the ocean provides the required energy.
 It is also not necessary to employ moving parts such as valves that flap back and forth and might wear out or fail.
 All that is needed is plastic and metallic pipes.
 Given that this valuable resource of nutrients is so vast, and that it is accessible simply with pipes, without fuel, and without moving parts, I hope that you are convinced that artificial upwelling technology has the potential to restore and to enhance the populations of many marine species."

-Carl Resler is a physicist, neurophysiologist, inventor, computer programmer, and is currently employed at the University of Texas at Austin.
+Carl Resler is a physicist, neurophysiologist, inventor, computer programmer, is retired from the University of Texas at Austin, and currently living in Jupiter, Florida